New York City mayor declares state of emergency after record-breaking rain - Up News Info

 “Please stay off the streets tonight and let our first responders and emergency services get their work done.
 If you’re thinking of going outside, don’t.
 Stay off the subways.
 Stay off the roads.
 Don’t drive into these heavy waters.
 Stay inside,” he said on Twitter.

-(Reporting by Kanishka Singh in Bengaluru; Editing by Christopher Cushing & Shri Navaratnam)
+(Reporting by Kanishka Singh in Bengaluru; additional reporting by Ann Maria Shibu and Akriti Sharma in Bengaluru; Editing by Christopher Cushing & Shri Navaratnam)